ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 Also see [githubs issues](https://github.com/ElektraInitiative/libelektra/issues) for other activities of the current release.

+initial warnings 22, 93 when no /etc/kdb
+test racing

 ## fix relative ##

 plugins should use relative pathes so that import/export/remount works